SalgueroRoci/OCI-Terraform-Modules/README.md

 Finally, we create the compute mostly using code from Abhiram Ampabathina [here](https://github.com/mrabhiram/terraform-oci-sample/tree/master/modules/compute-instance) (we barely wrote any original code as you can probably tell, but we never really tread any new ground that required new code.
 As long as you have a good understanding of Terraform, we believe it's okay.
 And even if you don't, looking at example code is a good way to learn ☺️).

+## Conclusion
+It has been made clear through this lab how powerful and useful Terraformis is for DevOps and cloud developers.
+If we had more time, we would like to find a solution to download files on OCI and upload them all through Terraform (maybe by utilizing the OCI Python SDK?).
 Anyway, this IaaSathon was a great learning experience and deep dive into Terraform.
-It is clear how powerful this tool is for DevOps.
 We hope this walkthrough was useful!